Lhalu Tsewang Dorje: Commander-in-chief of the 1959 uprising

 Lhalu returned to Lhasa in July 1951.
-After Tibet was incorporated into the People's Republic of China, the Tibetan government was reorganised.
+After Tibet was annexed by the People's Republic of China, the Tibetan government was reorganised.
 He was dismissed from government service in May 1952 (on account of his maladministration of Kham during his tenure as Governor) but was allowed to retain his rank.

 In 1955, he headed a delegation to Beijing and met Mao Zedong and Zhou Enlai.

 In 1957, he was appointed "Governor of the grain supply".

 According to American journalist and Marxist writer Anna Louise Strong, unlike some of the sincere signers of the 17-point agreement, Lhalu continued plotting for Tibet's secession from China.

 In 1959, he participated in the Tibetan uprising, and would later describe himself as having been the commander-in-chief of the rebel forces.

 He was captured, subjected to struggle sessions (known in Tibetan as thamzing), and imprisoned in Drapchi Prison.

 At a mass meeting of ten thousand people in Lhasa circa 1959, he was implicated in the murders of former Regent Reting and tulku Geda, both supposedly sympathetic to the Chinese.
 He narrowly escaped being beaten up thanks to the protection of PLA soldiers.